Background

 - Embolization (coils/plugs/particles)

 - Commonly used for pelvic and solid-organ hemorrhage control as part of damage control resuscitation.
-[17]
+(Coccolini 2017)π

-- Balloon occlusion (REBOA or selective balloons)
+- Balloon occlusion (resuscitative endovascular balloon occlusion of the aorta (REBOA) or selective balloons)

 - Bridge to definitive hemorrhage control in non-compressible hemorrhage, within system governance standards.
-[13] [14]
+(Bulger 2019)π (Du 2016)

 Patient selection and practical contraindications

 - Avoid delaying hemorrhage control in unstable patients when endovascular capability is not immediately available (conversion to open should be anticipated).
-[1]
+(Rutherford 2018)

 - Consider contamination, soft tissue destruction, and infection risk when selecting stent-grafts in penetrating wounds.
 (If long-term infection risk is high, open reconstruction may be preferred.)
-[18]
+(Chakf 2020)

 Traumatic aortic injury (BTAI): current principles (overview)

 - Left subclavian management should be individualized; see 6Thoracic Aortic and guidance on subclavian coverage strategies.
-[20]
+(Matsumura 2009)π

 Hybrid Approaches